Mexican Pickled Onions

 - Salt – sea salt or kosher salt has the best flavor.

-- Lime Juice - This gives the pickles a Mexican-style flavor as opposed to regular pickled onions that don't use lime juice.
+- Fresh Lime Juice – This gives the pickles a Mexican-style flavor, unlike regular pickled onions, which don’t use lime juice.

-- Vinegar - I like to use white vinegar so they have a brighter color, but you can also use apple cider vinegar.
+- Vinegar – I like to use white vinegar for a brighter color, but you can also use apple cider vinegar.

 - A glass jar with a sealable lid – to store the pickled onions.